Andrade Goncalo

 Vicepresident of Sales Europe, Pessl Instruments (AT)

-Benedikt Pircher is the Vicepresident of Sales at Pessl Instruments, where he has been shaping strategic partnerships and driving growth since joining as Key Account Manager for the DACH in 2021.
-He brings prior experience from ERBER Future Business, where he contributed to innovation projects in the agri-tech sector.
-Benedikt studied at the University of Life Science in Vienna (BOKU) and at the University of Applied Science in Wiener Neustadt.
-As part of the Leadership Team, he helps define the company's strategic direction, expand market presence, and strengthen customer relationships.
+Benedikt Pircher is the Vicepresident of Sales at Pessl Instruments, where he has been shaping strategic partnerships and driving growth since joining as Key Account Manager for the DACH region in 2021.
+He brings experience from ERBER Future Business, where he was involved in innovation projects in the agricultural technology sector.
+Benedikt Pircher studied at the University of Natural Resources and Life Science in Vienna (BOKU) and at the University of Applied Sciences in Wiener Neustadt.
+As part of the Leadership Team, he helps to define the company's strategic direction, expand its market presence, and strengthen customer relationships.

 Rappel Siegfried